Robotic Contact Juggling: Experiments

 \subsection{Experimental Setup}

-The experimental setup consists of a 3-DOF robot arm that moves in a plane parallel to the surface of an inclined air table.
-A diagram of the experimental setup is shown in Figure~\ref{fig:experimental-setup-diagram}.
-Each link is actuated by a brushed DC motor with harmonic drive gearing and current controlled using Junus motor amplifiers.
+The experimental setup consists of a 3-dof robot arm that moves in a plane parallel to the surface of an inclined air table (Figure~\ref{fig:experimental-setup-diagram}).
+Each link is actuated by a brushed DC motor with harmonic drive gearing and current-controlled using Junus motor amplifiers.
 The 1000 Hz motion controller runs on a PC104 embedded computer running the QNX real-time operating system.
 Vision feedback is given by a 250 Hz IR Optitrack camera and reflective markers attached to the object.
-The manipulator is a flat plate of width 0.375~m, and the object is an ellipse of mass 0.0553~kg, and major and minor axes given by 0.0754~m and 0.0504~m, respectively.
+The manipulator is a flat plate of width 0.375~m, and the object is an ellipse of mass 0.0553~kg with major and minor axes of length 0.0754~m and 0.0504~m, respectively.
 Experiments are conducted at $40\%$ full gravity by inclining the table at 24 degrees with respect to horizontal.